Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 * global variables for textureids
     * just make it an enum
 * Fix so you're able to change screen resolution
+  * fix so it actually renders in the same size
+* General refactor thingies